Getting Started in Jerry's Colonies

 Declaring War

-To declare war, use the diplomacy menu and choose Declare War against a hostile colony (Colony must have 5 or more citizens).
-When a war is declared the target colony receives a notification and a war timer starts.
+To declare war, use the diplomacy menu and choose Declare War against a hostile colony.
+The target colony must have 5 or more citizens.
+When a war is declared, the target colony receives a notification and a war timer starts.

-Wars are timed and how long is chosen by the colony that declares.
+Wars are timed events where the duration is chosen by the declaring colony.
 Score points in a war by eliminating opposing NPCs or player citizens.
-Victorious colonies may claim one of the other colonies flags (if they have more than one).
+Victorious colonies may claim one of the other colony's flags (if they have more than one).

 Blueprints & Construction